-The Aruban economy, which would have grown at 2.8 percent in 2020 in the absence of the COVID-19 pandemic, is forecasted to contract within a range of 16.4 percent to 31.3 percent in real terms in 2020.
-In nominal terms, this comes to 19.3 percent and 32.8 percent.
-Due to the assumption that the decline in hotel occupancy rates and employment rates is largest in the second and third quarters, the additional negative impact on the economy of a 9-month travel ban compared to a 6-month ban is smaller than the gap between the six-month and three-month scenarios.
+Based upon certain scenarios, the CBA concludes that the Aruban economy, which would have grown at an estimated 2.8 percent in 2020 in the absence of the COVID-19 pandemic, could contract between 25.4 percent to 32.3 percent in real terms in 2020.
+In nominal terms, this comes to 28.6 percent and 34.3 percent.

-The expected relatively poor performance in the tourism sector is the main driver in all scenarios, with the ensuing job loss having a strong drag on private consumption as well.
-The latter is partially mitigated by the social assistance program of the government, which along with the increased transfers to the AZV and the SVB to compensate for the loss of premium income, will push up public consumption.
-Private consumption may come under additional pressure, depending on potential government measures.
-In the scenario of a 3-month travel ban, investment is still expected to record an increase in 2020, with a number of large projects initiating in the second half of the year.
-In case that restrictions last longer, most large projects are expected to be postponed, and thus, investment will contract in 2020.
+The expected relatively poor performance in the tourism sector is the main driver in all scenarios, with the ensuing job loss having a strong drag on private consumption.
+The latter is partially mitigated by the financial and social assistance program of the government to individuals and companies.
+However, the expected decrease in the operational expenses of the government pushes down public consumption as well.
+Private consumption may come under additional pressure, depending if the government needs to take additional measures to reduce its deficit.
+In the scenario of the 3-month travel ban, investment is still expected to record an increase in 2020, with a number of large projects initiating in the second half of the year.
+In the case that tourism sector activity is depressed for a longer period of time, most large projects are expected to be postponed, and thus, investment will contract in 2020.

-The level of NFA would have expanded to Afl.
-2,207.4 million in a scenario without COVID-19, and is now projected to reach a level between Afl.
-2,214.0 million and Afl.
-2,472.1 million in 2020.
-The latter forecasted increase in 2020 is due mainly to an expected increase in government foreign borrowing, as well as a drop in imports, which compensates for the deterioration in the current account due to the decline in tourism demand.
+Under pre-COVID-19 scenario, the level of NFA would have expanded by Afl.
+303.8 to Afl.
+2,016.3 million.
+Including the COVID-19 impact, NFA would reach a level between Afl.
+2,151.8 million and Afl.
+2,505.2 million in 2020.
+The latter is due mainly to an expected increase in government foreign borrowing, as well as a significant drop in imports, which compensates for the decline in tourism credits.

 Due to the open nature of the Aruban economy, international developments, especially in the U.S.A., play a significant role in its economic output.
-Recovery from the COVID-19 pandemic is, thus, dependent on the softening of travel restrictions in other countries, their economic recovery, potential new travel rules in place, and the willingness of people to travel once travel restrictions are lifted.
-This willingness relates to potential safety concerns, but also to the adverse impact that the crisis may have had on their disposable income.
-Moreover, the IMF expects a sharp contraction in global economic growth in 2020.6
+Recovery from the COVID-19 pandemic is, thus, dependent on the further lifting of inbound travel restrictions by the government of Aruba, the softening of travel restrictions in other countries, their economic recovery, potential new travel rules in place, and the willingness of people to travel once travel restrictions are lifted.
+This willingness relates not only to potential safety concerns but also to the adverse impact that the crisis may have had on their disposable income.

-In the medium term, real output is projected to recover gradually to pre-pandemic levels, with real growth estimated at 1.1 percent, which will likely remain well below potential real output levels under current fundamentals.
-Therefore, it seems that the risks to this forecast lie mainly on the downside.
-Without implementation of the structural reforms highly necessary to strengthen economic resilience in the short to medium term, these risks are likely to materialize and exacerbate economic vulnerabilities.
+In the medium term, domestic real output is projected to recover gradually to pre-pandemic levels, with real GDP growth estimated at 1.1 percent, which will likely remain well below potential output levels under current fundamentals.
+Therefore, risks to this forecast lie mainly on the downside.
+Without the implementation of the structural reforms, that are necessary to strengthen economic resilience in the short to medium term, these risks are likely to materialize and exacerbate economic vulnerabilities.